 The respondent's "motion to preclude relitigation of factual findings in O'Halloran v.
 Fairfield and to preclude relitigation of certain legal issues as a result of the O'Halloran v.
 Fairfield decision" is denied.
 The respondent argued that the doctrine of collateral estoppel should apply so as to preclude the relitigation of the factual and legal findings determined in connection with the final decision issued in O'Halloran.
 Collateral estoppel is inapplicable for at least three reasons.
 First, the presiding referee concluded that O'Halloran did not prove discrimination; he did not conclude that the respondent did not discriminate.
-Second, in O'Halloran to be applied to the merits of this case.
+Second, in O'Halloran, the presiding referee specifically noted that: he did not intend his findings in O'Halloran to be applied to the merits of this case.
 Finally, under the facts of this case, the policies underlying collateral estoppel and the anti-discrimination statutes favor not applying collateral estoppel.

 Gabriel, Betty v.
-Town of Fairfield 0620141 FitzGerald, 06/30/09
+Town of Fairfield 0620141 FitzGerald.
+06/30/09

-Motion in limine is granted to preclude evidence of qualifications unknown to the decisionmaker at the time of the hiring decision.
+Motion in limine is granted to preclude evidence of qualifications unknown to the decision-maker at the time of the hiring decision.
 Under the "after-acquired evidence" doctrine, information that was unknown to the decision-maker at the time he made his decision could not have influenced his decision and, therefore, is irrelevant as to his motivation in choosing whom to hire.
-Gabriel, Betty v.
-Town of Fairfield 0620141 FitzGerald, 06/30/09